gunzenroses/slider-plugin/README.md

 <div class='js-slider-init' data-max='80' data-current-first='30'>
 ```

-### Slider API
+### 6. Slider API

-After initialization of slider you can use following methods in js-file:
+After initialization of slider you can use following methods in your `js-file`:

 |Method|Parameters|Description|
 |-|-|-|